AvramRobert/halfling/README.md

 ```
 #### Final thoughts
 Both `Task` and `Result` have a number of combinators, that are useful for
-doing certain operations.
+doing certain operations with them.
 These can be found in their respective namespaces.
 <br />
 <br />
 Now, for the big question.
 Why not use `manifold` or `imminent` for this sort of thing?
 Well.. you probably should.
 Both are more extensive in the things you can do with them.
-However, the main things that differentiate this library from those are simplicity and semantics.
+However, the main characteristics that differentiate this library from those are simplicity and semantics.
-halfling builds upon what clojure already provides and simply extends their capacity.
+halfling builds upon what Clojure already provides and simply extends their capacity.
-It neither implements its own execution framework, nor does it try to be a replacement
+It neither implements its own execution framework, nor does it somehow try to be a replacement
 for Clojure's already existing future support.
 You can simply consider it a plug-in of sorts for
 what Clojure already has.
 ## License